Industry

 Operating Conditions

 The pressure, temperature and operating conditions play a major role in choosing the best filtration system.
 For instance, if your industrial processes have a high temperature, it is advisable to get metal filter equipment instead of plastic filters.
 The pressure limitations of your filter also determine the type to buy.
 The filter should be able to withstand the pressure of the filtration system.
+To better understand how these variables interact in practical applications, you can find out more in this detailed guide on duplex basket strainers.
 You can extend the replacement and regeneration period when you size the filter correctly.

 Physical Configuration of the Housing